This blog post was originally posted on February 9, 2015 and was updated on February 4, 2020.

-From March 16–24, 2019, the neighborhood surrounding the church of Santa María del Pi in the emblematic Gothic Quarter will come alive with all of the above and so much more in honor of St. Josep Oriol, a pious man who lived in the area during the 17th century.
+Over the nearest weekend to March 23, the neighborhood surrounding the church of Santa María del Pi in the emblematic Gothic Quarter will come alive with all of the above and so much more in honor of St. Josep Oriol, a pious man who lived in the area during the 17th century.
 Also known as the Festa Major del Pi, this fun festival is a nonstop party and the perfect way to get a glimpse of an authentic Catalan tradition in a neighborhood usually dominated by tourists.

 2. Follow the Barcelona-Sitges Rally